U.S. jobless claims fall to seven-week low

 Initial claims for state unemployment benefits dropped 9,000 to a seasonally adjusted 280,000 for the week ended Dec.
 20, the Labor Department said on Wednesday.
 It was the lowest reading since Nov.
 1 and marked the fourth straight week of declines.

-"The labour market is tightening up.
+"The labor market is tightening up.
 Any job losses are just normal frictional unemployment in a healthy growing economy," said Chris Rupkey, chief financial economist at MUFG Union Bank in New York.

 The report came a day after the government reported the economy expanded at its fastest pace in 11 years in the third quarter and consumer spending increased solidly in November.